Paekchŏng: Christianity

 The other major religious influence on human rights came through Christianity.
-Some missionaries had converted baekjeong to Christianity, stating that everyone has equal rights under God.
-However, everyone was not equal in Christian congregations and protests erupted when missionaries attempted to integrate the baekjeon into worship services, with non-baekjeong finding such attempts insensitive to traditional notions of social status.
-Thus, both Donghak and Christianity exposed the baekjeong, and Koreans more generally, to concepts of egalitarianism and social equality.
+Some missionaries had converted paekchŏng to Christianity, stating that everyone has equal rights under God.
+However, everyone was not equal in Christian congregations and protests erupted when missionaries attempted to integrate the baekjeon into worship services, with non-paekchŏng finding such attempts insensitive to traditional notions of social status.
+Thus, both Tonghak and Christianity exposed the paekchŏng, and Koreans more generally, to concepts of egalitarianism and social equality.
 Parallel to and supportive of the rise of these ideas were transitions occurring in Korean society as a whole, particularly with regard to social classes.